casadi/casadi.github.io/content/ocp2020/_index.md

 ### Practicalities
 The course will take place in an online setting, starting each day at 9:00 CET and ending at 18:00 CET.
-The registration fee amounts to 550 EUR excl.
-VAT (350 EUR for PhD students).

-~~The course will take place at the Park Inn hotel, Martelarenlaan 36, 3010 Leuven, Belgium, starting each day at 9:00 and ending on 18:00.
-The registration fee amounts to 750 EUR excl.
-VAT (450 EUR for PhD students).
-This includes lunches and a social dinner on November 17.
-Lodging is not included.~~

 Participants are required to bring their own laptops (Linux/Windows/Mac); no software is needed besides a working installation of MATLAB/Octave or Python.